-Note: Please read 4-H Project Exhibit Rules on page 2.
 Entomology Workbook Required.
 Entomology is the study of insects.
 Insects have three body regions, three pairs of legs and one pair of antennae, wings in adult stage, typically two pair.

 Spiders are Arachnida which have four pair of legs, two body regions and no antennae.

-Although the manuals changed, requirements are still the same for the 2020-2021 4-H year.
 Recommended Level is associated with the existing Unit numbers, which have also been adjusted in the workbook.